H4HWV2011/msjarvis-public-docs/thesis/41-test-harness-and-continuous-validation.md

 Failure indicators requiring immediate investigation:

 - `Services operational: <32/32` → one or more containers down; check `docker ps -a` for Exited status
 - `LLM proxies healthy: <22/22` → proxy container failure; check `docker logs llmN-proxy`
-- `0.0.0.0 exposures: >0` → security regression — run `docker ps --format '{{.Names}} {{.Ports}}' | grep 0.0.0.0` immediately; re-lock to `127.0.0.1` via compose update + `--force-recreate`
+- `0.0.0.0 exposures: >0` → security regression — run
+  `docker ps --format '{{.Names}} {{.Ports}}' | grep 0.0.0.0` immediately; re-lock to `127.0.0.1` via compose update + `--force-recreate`
-- Any judge service unhealthy → check compose management: `docker compose ps | grep judge`
+- Any judge service unhealthy → check compose management:
+  `docker compose ps | grep judge`
-- `Docker containers running: <83` → check for missing containers; gbimqueryrouter (port 7205) and all 5 judge services must be compose-managed
+- `Docker containers running: <83` → check for missing containers; `gbim_query_router`
+  (port 7205) and all 5 judge services must be compose-managed

 ---

 ## 41.4 Canonical Smoke Tests

 These are the minimum set of smoke tests that must pass after any code change, container restart, or remediation session.
-All curls are run from the host against host-bound ports (all 127.0.0.1).
+All curls are run from the host against host-bound ports (all `127.0.0.1`).
 All queries are grounded in West Virginia geography and community context, consistent with the Polymathmatic Geography P12 principle (intelligence with a ZIP code — specifically Mount Hope, WV 25880 and Fayette County).

-### 41.4.1 BBB 7-Filter Stack Health and Filter
+### 41.4.1 BBB 6-Filter Stack Health and Filter

 Health check: